wictorwilen/OfficeProvisioning/draft-office365-provisioning-schema-v1.md

 * If no overwrite options are specified in the provisioning file, it MUST be assumed that no artefacts should be overwritten.

+## Provisioning context and permissions

+The Engine MUST pass the correct credentials when provisioning artefacts.
+The engine might SHOULD ask the user for credentials or have an argument that could be used to pass credentials.

+The Engine MUST handle access denied or incorrect permissions errors and log or display those message to the end-user.
+If an access denied error is caught when privisioning a Container that has the `provisioning-support="required"` set a fatal error MUST be thrown and no further artefacts MUST be provisioned.

+In this current draft it is assumed that the same credentials can be used for all services.

 ## Provisioning Engine execution examples

 A Windows Console based engine: